 A group of former Fortis SA/NV and Fortis N.V. shareholders, including the VEB is litigating against, among other persons, Ageas, certain banks and a number of former Fortis SA/NV and Fortis N.V. directors.
 The VEB alleges damages in excess of EUR 17 billion.
-The VEB announced on 14 March 2016 that it has reached a settlement with Ageas and that Ageas has made EUR 1.2 bn available for this settlement.
+The VEB announced on 14 March 2016 that it has reached a settlement with Ageas.
+Following renegotiation upon instruction of the Court of Appeal in Amsterdam, Ageas has made EUR 1.3 billion available for this settlement.
 The settlement is in the process of being approved by the Court of Appeal in Amsterdam.
 The claimants in certain other actions have been successful in establishing misleading disclosure by, among other persons, Ageas.
 ABN AMRO is not a party to any of these proceedings.
 Although ABN AMRO believes that there is no basis for successful claims against it in connection with these matters, it cannot be excluded that it is joined in current proceedings, or that proceedings in connection with the matters described above are brought against it.